zhopto3/msap-docs/docs.md

 7.1    _    _   _   _   _   6   obl _   _   Case=Abl
 ~~~
 So node `7.1` is created to carry the feature of the function word _from_.

+Note that this strategy is not suitable when the missing element has non-missing
+arguments, for example in the phrase _Jon ate bananas and mary apples_.
+In these cases,
+usually characterized by the `orphan` DEPREL, addition of an abstract node will require
+adjustment of the HEAD column and this is beyond the current scope of this campaign in
+which we only add a `MS-feats` column at the end of each line.
+Our suggestion is then to
+not tag sentences with `orphan` DEPREL, at least not for this shared task.

 <!--- TODO: other gap cases: "orphan" relation, others?
 also, guidelines for "weird" rels like "fixed" --->